Counting Specific Classes of Relations Regarding Fixed Points and Reflexive Points: Relations with Fixed Points and Reflexive Points

 As fifth class of relations we now consider bijective functions.
-Between finite sets a bijective function exists iff the set's cardinalities are equal.
+Between finite sets a bijective function exists iff the sets' cardinalities are equal.
 As a consequence, we again assume $X = Y$.
 A bijective function $f : X \to X$ is also called a permutation on $X$.
 In the next theorems we consider these specific functions and start again with the calculation of the number of those which have $k$ fixed points.
-The following theorem is the counterpart to Theorem \ref{THEEXIS-GEN} for permutations.
+The following theorem is the counterpart to Theorem \ref{THEEXIS-GEN} for permutations, i.e., bijective functions on a finite set $X$.